-- [7] In the Settlement Agreement, Schiemann admitted that: - (a) Lutheran Church-Canada, the Alberta-British Columbia District (District) is a corporation and registered charity operating in Alberta.
+- [7] In the Settlement Agreement, Schmidt admitted that: - (a) Lutheran Church-Canada, the Alberta-British Columbia District (District) is a corporation and registered charity operating in Alberta.
 Its purpose is to support congregations in Alberta and British Columbia in advancing the Lutheran Church's religious mission. - (b) The District is controlled by the members of a board of directors (Board). - (c) Lutheran Church-Canada, the Alberta-British Columbia District Investments Ltd. (DIL) is a not-for-profit company formed by the District.

 - (d) The District established and operated two funds: the Church Extension Fund (CEF Fund) and the District Investment Fund (DIL Fund) (together the Funds). - (e) The tradition underlying the Funds was longstanding within the District and the Lutheran Church generally.
 The creation of the Funds arose from an intention to enhance the Lutheran Church's ministry by providing loans to fund capital projects for congregations. - (f) The CEF Fund was designed to facilitate investments by individual investors into faith-based developments such as churches and schools.
 Those investments took the form of savings/investment accounts, term deposits and/or bonds. - (g) The DIL Fund offered investors registered investments. - (h) Investors in both Funds were promised set rates of interest on the invested funds. - (i) The investments in the Funds constituted securities under applicable securities law. - (j) Although most investors were affiliated with congregations within the District, investment in the Funds was not specifically closed to members of the public. - (k) The District and DIL engaged representatives from congregations to market the investments in their respective congregations, using information and resources provided by the District.
 The promotional materials included, among other things, assurances that the investments were risk-friendly, well-diversified, conservative and prudent.
 The promotional materials omitted statements that were required to be stated or that were necessary to be stated to make the other statements in the promotional materials not misleading.
-The omitted statements included, among other things, the fact that most of the Funds were invested in mortgages in a single real estate development that had inadequate financial controls and had defaulted on principal payments to the District. - (l) Schiemann is an ordained Lutheran minister.
-Between 2000 and 2015, Schiemann was an officer and director of the District and DIL, sat on the Board, and held the title of District President. - (m) From approximately 2000 through 2015, Schiemann, as a consequence of his position, knew about the District's and DIL's operations and how the investments in the Funds were being promoted and sold. - (n) By January 1, 2008, Schiemann ought to have known that the financial situation of the principal underlying asset of the Funds and the practices of the District and DIL accepting investments and/or deposits into the Funds required disclosure to investors.
+The omitted statements included, among other things, the fact that most of the Funds were invested in mortgages in a single real estate development that had inadequate financial controls and had defaulted on principal payments to the District. - Schmidt is a licensed realtor.
+From 2006 to 2015, Schmidt was a member of the Board and DIL.
+He was also a member of the District's Department of Stewardship and Financial Ministries Committee. - (m)From approximately 2006 through 2015, Schmidt, as a consequence of his position, knew about the District's and DIL's operations and how the investments in the Funds were being promoted and sold. - (n) By January 1, 2008, Schmidt ought to have known that the financial situation of the principal underlying asset of the Funds and the practices of the District and DIL accepting investments and/or deposits into the Funds required disclosure to investors.